National Register of Historic Places listings in Providence County, Rhode Island

-Providence County, Rhode Island, United States, has 436 properties and districts listed on the National Register of Historic Places, including 15 National Historic Landmarks.
+Providence County, Rhode Island, United States, has 440 properties and districts listed on the National Register of Historic Places, including 15 National Historic Landmarks.

-The cities of Pawtucket, Woonsocket, and Providence include 58, 44, and 169 of these properties and districts, respectively, including 1 and 12 National Historic Landmarks; they are listed separately.
+The cities of Pawtucket, Woonsocket, and Providence include 58, 44, and 171 of these properties and districts, respectively, including 13 of the National Historic Landmarks; they are listed separately.
 Properties and districts located in the county's other municipalities, including 2 National Historic Landmarks, are listed here.
-The Blackstone Canal, which extends through Providence, Pawtucket, Woonsocket, and other communities appears here and on the Providence and Pawtucket lists; the Conant Thread-Coats & Clark Mill Complex District is in both Central Falls and Pawtucket, and is thus listed below and on the Pawtucket list.
+The Blackstone Canal, which extends through Providence, Pawtucket, Woonsocket, and other communities appears here and on the respective community lists; the Conant Thread-Coats & Clark Mill Complex District is in both Central Falls and Pawtucket, and is thus listed below and on the Pawtucket list.
 The Norwood Avenue Historic District is located in both Providence and Cranston.

 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.